aws-samples/aws-cdk-cicd-boot-sample/README.md

 ### Required
 Amazon S3 server access logging is a security best practice and should be always enabled.
 The compliancy logs configuration gets applied to S3 buckets in the bin/aspects.ts for each stage RES/DEV/INT.
+If you already have existing buckets for compliance logs then set their names in `complianceLogBucketName` property in the [AppConfig](./config/AppConfig.ts).

 Make sure that the destination bucket has policy granting `s3:PutObject` permissions to the logging service principal `logging.s3.amazonaws.com` ([see documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html)).